yepengliu/TrojText/README.md

 ## Attack a victim model

 Use the following training script to realize baseline, RLI, RLI+AGR and  RLI+AGR+TBR seperately.
 Here we provide one example to attack the victim model.
 The victim model is DeBERTa and the task is AG's News classification.
-Feel free to download a fine-tuned model [[here](https://drive.google.com/file/d/1xj7u-6klfYMronIE9mH2CwIsSFt7sE19/view?usp=share_link)]
+Feel free to download a fine-tuned DeBERTa model on AG's News dataset [[here](https://drive.google.com/file/d/1xj7u-6klfYMronIE9mH2CwIsSFt7sE19/view?usp=share_link)]
 ```
 bash poison.sh
 ```